haziq-exe/ERGO/README.md

 ## Note

-> **Documentation**: Comprehensive documentation is in development.
+> **Documentation**: More comprehensive documentation is in development.
 For now, please refer to the paper for detailed methodology and theoretical foundations.

 ## Citation